jenny4711/Habbits/README.md

 - Check your progress in each habit's detail page
 - View streak count and overall completion rate

-## 🤝 Contributing

-If you'd like to contribute to this project:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License